zhiyuangao/starter-academic/content/authors/ElizabethYankovsky/_index.md

 ---
 # Display name
-title: "Emily Newsom"
+title: "Elizabeth Yankovsky"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "EmilyNewsom"
+- "ElizabethYankovsky"

 # Is this the primary user of the site?
 superuser: false